Motorola MDT →

 Philips MDT was a system for secure transmission of sensitive data via

 Mobile Data Terminals.
 It was developed by

-around 1995, especially for the Police Department of Eindhoven (Netherlands).
+around 1995, especially for the Police Department in the city of Eindhoven (Netherlands).

-The system was officially launched in March 1996 and lasted until the
+The system was launched in March 1996 and remained in use until the

-In the 1980s and 90s, many Police Departments world-wide started using
+In the 1980s and 90s, police departments worldwide started using

 digital data terminals in their vehicles, such as the

 Motorola D-1118 and later the